 For example, an Intermediate Level 2 Apprenticeship usually takes around 12 to 18 months and an Advanced Level 3 Apprenticeship around 24 months.

 How much do they pay?

-For example: An apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £3.90.
+Example: An apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £5.28.

-- Have completed the first year of their apprenticeship
+- have completed the first year of your apprenticeship

-For example: An apprentice aged 22 who has completed the first year of their apprenticeship is entitled to a minimum hourly rate of £7.70.
+Example: An apprentice aged 21 who has completed the first year of their apprenticeship is entitled to a minimum hourly rate of £10.18.

 You’ll be paid for your normal working hours and any training that’s part of your apprenticeship.
-You’ll also be entitled to 20 paid holiday days per year, plus bank holidays.
+You’ll also be entitled to at least 20 paid holiday days per year, plus bank holidays.